 - Click Next.

 - Click Add new mapping and enter a new name for the attribute you want to map.
-Grovo accepts the following four attributes which must be entered exactly:
+Grovo requires the following four attributes which must be entered exactly:

 - First Name